backdrop-contrib/nodeaccess/README.txt

-Node Access Module
+NodeAccess Module

+A node is a piece of content stored by Backdrop in a specific content type.
+It is a legacy term associated with Drupal content but is synonymous with Backdrop content.

-This module allows you to manage permissions for nodes by role and user.
+This module allows you to manage permissions for nodes/content by role and user.
 In other words, it implements per node access control for users and groups.
-With this module, you can restrict access to any individual node without having to use taxonomy.
-You can assign permission to view, edit or delete each individual node by user or role.
-Once enabled, a 'grant' tab will appear on node edit pages.
-You can click this and assign permissions for that node.
+With this module, you can restrict access to any individual node without having to use taxonomies.
+You can assign permission to view, edit or delete each individual piece of content by user or role.
+Once enabled, a 'grant' tab will appear on edit pages for each piece of content.
+You can click this and assign permissions for that node/piece of content..

 INSTALLATION:

 Put the module in your Backdrop modules directory and enable it in admin/modules.

 I would strongly recommend backing up your database before installing this module...

 IMPORTANT!